ThomasAribart/dev-to-articles/blog-posts/dynamodb-toolbox-v1-beta/dynamodb-toolbox-v1-beta.md

 //  | { status: "catched", trainerId: string }
 ```

+As in sets, lists and maps, options can be povided as a 2nd argument.

 #### Looking forward

 That’s all for now!
 I’m planning to include new `tuple` and `allOf` attributes someday.

-Let me know if this would be a feature you’d need!
+If there are other types you’d like to see, comment this article and/or [open a discussion on the official repo](https://github.com/jeremydaly/dynamodb-toolbox) with the `v1` label 👍

 ## Computed defaults